 Accidents and incidents that took place in the service were recorded by staff in people's records.
 Such events were audited by the manager.
 This meant that any patterns or trends would be recognised, addressed and the risk of re-occurrence was reduced.
 Actions were taken to help reduce risks in the future.
-For example, concerns were raised regarding the use of bed rails.
-The service reviewed the type of bed rails they were using and purchased safer bed rails.
-These have now been purchased for all Cornwall Care homes.
+For example, it was noted that at specific times of the day some people became more anxious.
+The manager altered the time activities were provided and changed how staff were allocated around the home to ensure that staff presence was more visible to support people.
+From these actions there had been a significant decrease in incidents occurring.

 There were safe arrangements in place for the administration of medicines.
-Regular internal audits helped ensure the medicines management was safe and effective.
+Daily internal audits helped ensure medicines management was safe and effective.
+Medicines which required stricter controls by law were stored correctly and records kept in line with relevant legislation.
 People were supported to take their medicines at the right time by staff who had been appropriately trained.

 Each person had a Medication Administration Record (MAR) sheet.
-Staff completed these records at each dose given.
-From these records it could be seen that people received their medicines as prescribed.
-We saw staff had transcribed medicines for people, on to the MAR following advice from medical staff.
-These handwritten entries were signed and had been witnessed by a second member of staff.
+Staff completed these records for each dose given.
+From these records it could be seen that people received their medicines as prescribed and at the correct time.
+When staff had transcribed medicines for people, on to the MAR following advice from medical staff, the handwritten entries were signed and had been witnessed by a second member of staff.
 This meant that the risk of potential errors was reduced and helped ensure people always received their medicines safely.
-Some people had been prescribed creams but not all had been dated upon opening.
-This meant staff were not always aware of the expiration of the item when the cream would no longer be safe to use.
+Some people had been prescribed creams which were dated upon opening.
+This meant staff were aware of the expiration of the item when the cream would no longer be safe to use.